Published on April 24, 2019 – Last Updated on May 11, 2022

-This training of your mind puts you more in tune with both your emotions and your surroundings – and the benefits can be profound.
+This training of your mind puts you more in tune with your emotions and surroundings, and the benefits can be profound.

 The Benefits of Meditation

-Meditation, even if done for a few minutes each day, can have a significant impact on your day to day well-being.
+Even if done for a few minutes each day, meditation can significantly impact your day-to-day well-being.

 The most immediate effects are apparent during the actual meditation session.
-Gaining a sense of peace and calm helps to ground you in the moment.
-You feel centered and stress-free, your only thoughts are those that present themselves in the immediacy of the session.
+Gaining a sense of peace and calm helps to ground you at the moment.
+As a result, you feel centered and stress-free.
+Your only thoughts are those that present themselves in the immediacy of the session.

-However, once your session ends, the positive effects will carry along with you, and it can happen after only a few sessions.
+However, once your session ends, the positive effects will carry along with you, which can happen after only a few sessions.